 Under the Crown Practice Statement on disclosure of statements and productions, the Crown must give the defence

-No later than 7 days after service of the indictment, a courtesy copy of the indictment and a note giving details of where and when the defence may collect or examine any previously undisclosed copy productions.
+no later than seven days after service of the indictment, a courtesy copy of the indictment and a note giving details of where and when the defence may collect or examine any previously undisclosed copy productions.

 Procedure: taking defence statements